beibin79/html/index.md

 <br>

-As a Ph.D. candidate at University of Washington, I focus on self-supervision and few-shot learning in computer vision .
-I work with Prof. Linda Shapiro and Prof. Frederick Shic to diagnose and intervene Autism Spectrum Disorder by using eye tracking, facial expression detection, and augmented reality.
+As a Ph.D. candidate at University of Washington, I focus on self-supervision and few-shot learning in computer vision.
+I work with Prof. Linda Shapiro and Prof. Frederick Shic to diagnose and intervene in Autism Spectrum Disorder by using eye tracking, facial expression detection, and augmented reality.
 I also work on medical data analysis including MRI, fMRI, fNIRS, breast cancer diagnosis, and prostate cancer diagnosis.

 ## Publication